 It is vital for both a buyer seeking to acquire a company and an owner considering selling his business to understand the different acquisition funding options.
 For a buyer, the different acquisition funding options will determine the most cost-effective route to create a capital structure that ultimately benefits the buyer.
 For the seller, the chosen acquisition funding option will directly affect the sale price and the terms associated with the sale.

 The most common acquisition funding options are:

 A highly viable funding option for small and medium sized businesses, seller funding lets the seller support the funding of the acquisition in the form of a loan or by becoming an investor in the business.
-Seller funding is also an ideal option for a small business owner who does not need immediate access to funds but who wants to retain some control over the transition of the business.
-However, the seller will continue to bear some of the risk of the business.
+Seller funding is also an ideal option for a small business.

 Asset Based funding

-Asset-based funding allows the buyer to secure revolving loans using available assets, such as inventory, accounts receivable, equipment and other fixed assets.
-However, the amount that can be borrowed is usually between 50 percent and 80 percent of the asset value depending on the liquidity of the asset class.
+Asset-based funding allows the buyer to secure revolving loans using available assets, such as inventory, accounts receivable, equipment and other fixed assets and is between 50 % and 80 % of the asset value depending on the liquidity of the asset class.

 Highly beneficial to the buyer, Untrenched funding is a combination of senior debt and mezzanine/subordinated debt in one instrument.
 It provides the best capital structure for easy transaction through the streamlining of the acquisition process.